madebr/mpg123/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Please write a little about the why and how of this pull request A mail should autmoatically get sent to the mpg123-devel mailing list.
+Please write a little about the why and how of this pull request A mail should automatically get sent to the mpg123-devel mailing list.

 Before submitting, please check the following:
 - [ ] Set target branch to `master`